 Candor isn’t a panacea and it isn’t the only variable in creating more engaged, inclusive, and innovative teams and cultures.
 But I don’t know of any team or organization that’s been successful in these areas without strengthening their candor.
 Even Jack Welch, the hard-nosed CEO of General Electric in the 1980s and 1990s, is a believer in this way of relating.
 He devotes an entire chapter to candor in his 2005 best-seller Winning.
 When teams practice candor, he writes “more ideas get surfaced, discussed, pulled apart, and improved.
 Instead of everyone shutting down, everyone opens up and learns.”
 That’s what inclusion, engagement, and innovation are all about.

 He didn’t stop there: “Any organization—or unit or team—that brings more people and their minds into the conversation,” says Welch, “has an immediate advantage.”

-If you’re looking for an advantage yet are struggling with the bail-bruise dynamic in your organization, give me a call or check out Ridge’s Candor Playbook.
+If you’re looking for an advantage yet are struggling with the bail-bruise dynamic in your organization, give me a call or check out Ridge’s Candor Quick-Start Guide.
 It includes tips for bailers to speak up, for bruisers to speak more professionally, and for everyone to listen more openly.